-This Organization Manual was created to supplement information found on our website and to help you with the day-to-day management of your recognized student organization.
+This Organization Manual was created to supplement information found on our website and University rules, so that it can help you with the day-to-day management of your recognized student organization.
 It includes policies, procedures, and lots of information to help you be successful.
-Please note that policies, rules, procedures, and even the law can change from year to year, so be sure to visit the manual often.
+Please note that policies, rules, procedures, and even the law can change from year to year, so be sure to stay up to date.